 On September 3, 2004, Dr. Randy White and Xenomics entered into a letter agreement.
 Pursuant to the letter agreement, Xenomics will employ Dr. White as Chief Executive Officer for a period of 3 years commencing September 13, 2004.
 Dr. White will be paid an annual base salary of \$215,000.
 We have agreed to rent for Dr. White's benefit a studio apartment in New York, New York.
 Dr. White was granted an aggregate 1,425,000 incentive stock options pursuant to Xenomics's Plan with an exercise price of \$2.25 per share.
-300,000 of such options shall vest on the first anniversary of the date of the Letter Agreement, 350,000 of such options shall vest on the second anniversary of the date of the letter agreement and 400,000 of such options shall vest on the third anniversary of the date of the letter agreement (the "Sale Options").
+300,000 of such options shall vest on the first anniversary of the date of the Letter Agreement, 350,000 of such options shall vest on the second anniversary of the date of the letter agreement (the "Sale Options").
 The remaining 375,000 options shall vest in the event there is a sale of Xenomics for consideration equal to \$15.00 per share or more.
 In the event there is a sale of Xenomics for consideration exceeding \$9.25 per share, Dr. White shall be entitled to a cash bonus of \$500,000 and all of his unvested Sale Options shall immediately vest.
 In the event there is a sale of Xenomics for consideration equal to \$15.00 per share or more, Dr. White shall be entitled to a cash bonus of \$750,000.
 In addition, at any time during the term of his employment, in the event the stock price of the common stock of Xenomics exceeds \$9.25 per share for 60 consecutive trading days, all of Dr. White's unvested Sale Options shall immediately vest.